Coach Tom reminds us of what tempos are used for and how to read them.

 Tempo work means you’ll be spending more time under tension, which is a key component in building strength.

 Tempo work adds variety to your training by giving your body a new stimulus—another key to helping you continuously make improvements.

 4. Protects and preserves your nervous system

-Tempo work allows you to basically get more bang for you buck.
-When you lift weight at percentages that are close to you maximum strength, you put a big strain on your nervous system.
-So tempo work allows you to work at lower percentages, but the more time under tension means you’ll still get the benefits of a heavier load but without frying your nervous system.
+Tempo work allows you to basically get more bang for your buck.
+Tempo work allows you to work at lower weights with more time under tension.
+This means you’ll still get the benefits of a heavier load but without frying your nervous system.

 In short, because it puts less strain on your nervous system, your recovery will be faster so you’ll be able to train more.

 The first number of a tempo prescription is always the eccentric portion of the movement.
 The second number is the bottom position, the third number is the concentric portion of the movement, and the fourth is the top position.

 Bottom: 1 (second)